Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 ping <IP of another device>
 ```

-You should see succesful ping output like this
+You should see successful ping output like this
 ```
 PING 100.x.x.x (100.x.x.x) 56(84) bytes of data.
 64 bytes from 100.x.x.x: icmp_seq=1 ttl=64 time=48.5 ms